sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 <SourcegraphSearch query="new LinkedHashMap<>(); lang:java" patternType="literal"/>
 <SourcegraphSearch query="new TreeMap<>(); lang:java" patternType="literal"/>

-You can also review Oracle's official documentation on [Map in Java](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html), or review our other [tutorials on Java](https://learn.sourcegraph.com/tags/java).
+You can also review the official Oracle documentation on [Map in Java](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html), or review our other [tutorials on Java](https://learn.sourcegraph.com/tags/java).